Kia ora koutou katoa, and welcome to Child Poverty Action Group New Zealand's April 2018 newsletter.

 If your organisation or event is looking for support from a local CPAG on issues that relate to our kaupapa, please don't hesitate to get in touch.

-Understanding Material Deprivation in Nelson - talk by Dr Dan Exeter of Auckland University- 12 April
+Understanding Multiple Deprivation in Nelson - talk by Dr Dan Exeter of Auckland University- 12 April

 Join the conversation on Facebook, Twitter and Instagram!

 For the latest news, blogs and policy updates related to child poverty, check out our Facebook page.

 The CPAG social media community is growing and to date we have reached 13,300 'likes' on Facebook!
 We are working hard at ensuring we highlight items of significance and relevance to child poverty in New Zealand, and take note of what is going on in other countries so that we can find out what works for children and what doesn't.
 We also aim to keep you up-to-date on local seminars that are useful and informative, as well as events that will be entertaining, and links to campaigns by other organisations in the child well-being network.

 We need your help to spread the word, and we care about what you think.
 So join us on Facebook, Twitter and Instagram @cpagnz.
 Contribute to the discussion, like and share our posts if you find them meaningful.
 We value your feedback, and invite you to private message us or email us should you have a query or would like to share something with us.
 Our blog posts online also invite you to comment and share via social media.
 With your help, we can change the narrative about poverty in Aotearoa New Zealand and make it a better place for whānau and tamariki, for generations to come.